TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/MetaG.md

 ![COVER](images/COVERM.png)

-# This is the end of the MetaG session, now go, discuss and create a very nice report!
+# This is the end of the MetaG session

 ![END](images/metaomics.webp)